dpauwels/WebRTC-client-Virtual-Wall/README.md

 ## WebRTC statistics
 - in Chrome: go to chrome://webrtc-internals to see realtime WebRTC events and graphs
 - logging to file: each second, the client logs the following bitrates:
-  googActualEncBitrate:
+  - googActualEncBitrate
-  googAvailableSendBandwidth:
+  - googAvailableSendBandwidth
-  googAvailableReceiveBandwidth:
+  - googAvailableReceiveBandwidth:
-  googRetransmitBitrate:
+  - googRetransmitBitrate:
-  googTargetEncBitrate:
+  - googTargetEncBitrate:
-  googBucketDelay:
+  - googBucketDelay:
-  googTransmitBitrate:
+  - googTransmitBitrate:

   These logs are both written to the console and a file (debugout.txt).
 On default, this file is downloaded 10 seconds after the page is loaded.
 This time can be set with the parameter log_duration in seconds.
 E.g: ``` https://server:8443/r/1?log_duration=60 ```